 From power consumption in data centers to electronic scrap from discarded hardware – the opportunities for green IT in companies are manifold.
-Our experts Dr. Rainer Weidmann and Dr. Tim Krüger explain what is possible today and what they envision for the future - and as evident is the interface to more efficiency.
+Our experts Dr. Rainer Weidmann and Dr. Tim Krüger explain what is possible today, what they envision for the future - and as evident is the interface to more efficiency.

 Detecon: What does a holistic view of the CO2 balance for IT operations look like?